Explore the Andes Hiking on Ausangate Trek 5 Days / 4 Nights

 This is all part of the adventure, and visitors to Peru are encouraged to have an open mind and be open to the differences in the way things are done in another culture.

-At Machu Picchu by Locals we are transparent and provide the specific details of what is included and excluded in the Ausangate Trek.
+At Machu Picchu by Locals we are transparent and provide the specific details of what is included and excluded in the 5-Day Ausangate Trek.
 We know this is very important so that you know what exactly to bring and you don’t miss anything.
-We provide this information to ensure that you have an incredible experience during your 5 days Ausangate trek.
+We provide this information to ensure that you have an incredible experience during your Ausangate 5 Day trek.

 WE INCLUDE